Crane Crossing Campground

 Directions

-From Prairie City, turn onto South Main Street.
-Follow to the junction with Bridge Street.
-Turn left onto Bridge Street and follow past the local cemetery; the road becomes County Road 62.
-Follow County Road 62 for approximately 20 miles to Forest Service Road 16.
-Turn east onto FSR 16 for approximately 11 miles to FSR 1675.
+From Prairie City, turn onto South Main Street to the junction with Bridge Street.
+Turn left onto Bridge Street, pass the cemetery, and continue as the road becomes County Road 62.
+Follow CR 62 approximately 20 miles to Forest Service Road 16.
+Turn east on FSR 16 for approximately 11 miles to FSR 1675.
 Follow FSR 1675 approximately 6 miles to FSR 774.
 Follow FSR 774 to the trailhead.

 Amenities